 - (9) Includes 833 shares of Class A Common Stock vesting 60 days after the year ended December 31, 2023. - (10) Includes 89,643 shares of Class A Common Stock vesting 60 days after the year ended December 31, 2023. - (10) Includes 89,643 shares of Class A Common Stock vesting 60 days after the year ended December 31, 2023.
 (11) The amounts in the table with respect to Class A Common Stock do not include the shares of Class B Common Stock beneficially owned by the persons listed therein.
 Shares of Class B Common Stock are convertible at any time on a share-for-share basis into Class A Common Stock.
-In addition, as and when Class B stockholders sell their shares of Class B Common Stock, they will be automatically converted into shares of Class A Common Stock.
-Beneficial ownership is determined in accordance with the rules of the SEC, which generally attribute ownership to persons who have or share voting or investment power with respect to the relevant securities.
+In addition, as and when Class B stockholders sell their shares of Class B Common Stock, they will be automatically converted into shares of Class A Common Stock Beneficial ownership is determined in accordance with the rules of the SEC, which generally attribute ownership to persons who have or share votting or investment power with respect to the relevant securities.
 Shares of Class A Common Stock that may be acquired within 60 days upon conversion of outstanding Class B Common Stock are deemed to be beneficially owned.
-Securities not outstanding, but included in the beneficial ownership of each such person, are deemed to be outstanding for the purpose of computing the percentage of the class(es) of securities owned by such person.
+Securities not outstanding, but included in the beneficial ownership of each such person, are deemed to be outstanding for the purpose of computing the percentage of outstanding securities owned by such person, but are not deemed to be outstanding for the purpose of computing the percentage of the class(es) of securities owned by any other person.
 Except as indicated in these footnotes, and subject to community property laws where applicable, the persons named in the table have sole voting and investment power with respect to all securities shown as beneficially owned by them.